mlcommons/algorithmic-efficiency/COMPETITION_RULES.md

 ## Notification

-On or about June 30, 2024, the Selected Team with the best scores as determined by Sponsor will be notified that they are potential winners of the Competition.
+On or about July 15, 2024, the Selected Team with the best scores as determined by Sponsor will be notified that they are potential winners of the Competition.
 The Selected Team will be notified by either phone or email at the sole discretion of Sponsor or Sponsor's representative.
 Selected Team will be required to respond (as directed) to a phone and/or e-mail notification within 72 hours of attempted notification.
 The failure to respond timely to the notification may result in forfeiture of the prize; and, in such case, Sponsor may choose the next highest scoring Submission from among the remaining eligible Submissions.
 Selected Team members will each be required to sign and return a Declaration (or affidavit, at Sponsor's option) of Eligibility and Liability/Publicity Release ("Declaration") and any other documents Sponsor or Sponsor's representative may require within 72 hours of receipt of the Declaration.
 Failure to timely return a signed Declaration (or failure of a Team member to return it), or any other required documents or the return of any prize notification as undeliverable will result in Prize forfeiture.
 National and state income taxes may apply and are the sole responsibility of the winner.
 All expenses not specifically stated as being included are excluded, and are the responsibility of the Selected Teams.
 No assignment, transfer or substitution of Prize is permitted, however, Sponsor reserves the right to substitute a prize for one of comparable or greater value should Prize become impracticable to award or unavailable for any reason.

 ## Prizes